indykiss/DataStructures-Algos/Tips.md

 # Stacks / Queues
-- shift() removes the first element from an arr and returns that removed element
+- shift() removes the first element from an arr and returns that removed element [pop the shift]
 - unshift() adds to the beg of arr and returns the new length of the arr
 - pop() removes at end. push() adds to end